Frequently asked questions

 What if I can't afford the participation fee?

 WLWA is a collective learning experience.
-Over the course you will be working with a large whole group (75+ people), in sections (14-16 people), and in small practice partner groups (3-4 people).
-The small pracitce partner groups will remain the same throughout the entirety of the course, meaning your participation in the course each week will highly impact the groups' collective experience.
+During the series you will be engaging with a large whole group (75+ people), in sections (14-16 people), in small practice partner groups (3-4 people), and in pairs.
+The practice partner groups will remain the same throughout the entirety of the course so that you have an opportunity to build community with a small group.
+Since your participation in the course each week impacts the groups' collective experience, we ask that you

-Attend a minimum of 3 sessions live, and to watch the session recording of the class that you miss
+attend a minimum of three sessions live and to watch the recording of any session that you miss.
+We also ask that you give us at least

-- Give us at least 48 hours notice if you cannot attend a session
+48 hours notice if you cannot attend a session.

 I want to sign up 5+ people from my organization.
 Is this possible?